-The standard requires an reporting entity to determine the what it is required to deliver to the other party or parties in the form or goods and/or services.
-These don’t necessarily need to be distinct, or say individually identifiable, but they must be identifiable at least as a group or series of obligations.
+The standard requires a reporting entity to determine what is necessary to deliver to the other party or parties in the form of goods or services.
+These don’t necessarily need to be distinct or individually identifiable, but they must be identifiable at least as a group or series of obligations.

-In the case of a subscription this may involve the separation between the setup fee, perhaps a delivery fee, and then an ongoing monthly service fee.
+In a subscription, this may involve separating the setup fee, perhaps a delivery fee, and then an ongoing monthly service fee.
 This would be common for internet service providers (ISP)s.
 They often charge a fee for the connection of the service.
 Perhaps there is a charge for a new broadband router and its delivery.
-And finally there is a monthly service to be paid over a 12 month contract length.
+And finally, there is a monthly service to be paid over a 12-month contract length.

 Step 3: Determine the Transaction Price

-We now move onto the price that the transaction will be recognised at.
+We now move onto the price and how we will recognise this in the transaction.
 The standard sets out four criteria to help us determine these figures: